Ashish0o7/Ashish0o7/README.md

 - 👋 Hi, I’m @Ashish0o7
 - 🌱 I’m currently learning JavaScript.
-- 📫 How to reach me-> ashishkb0o99@gmail.com
+- 📫 How to reach me-> ashishkb0o99@gmail.com or ashishkbazad@gmail.com

 <!---
 Ashish0o7/Ashish0o7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.